ehtick/Metalama.Samples/examples/comparison/Metalama.Samples.Comparison4/README.md

 uid: sample-comparison-4
 ---

-# Equality comparison example, step 2: Customizing equality comparers
+# Equality comparison example, step 4: Customizing equality comparers

-In previous articles, we demonstrated how to automatically implement an equality comparison pattern.
-We covered handling type inheritance and enhancing our API to allow users to select specific members.
+In previous articles, we demonstrated how to [automatically implement an equality comparison pattern](xref:sample-comparison-1).
+We covered [handling type inheritance](xref:sample-comparison-2) and enhancing our API to allow users to [select specific equality members](xref:sample-comparison-3).
 However, our implementation had strict limitations: we always used the default comparer (<xref:System.Collections.Generic.EqualityComparer%601.Default?text=EqualityComparer&lt;T%gt;.Default>) and employed alphabetical ordering of members.

 Let's dig deeper the rabbit hole and add two new features to the aspect library: